conan-io/docs/manage_deps/conanfile_py.rst

 .. note::

-   If you don't want to alter your CMakefile.txt file, you can have a subfolder with your proyect.
+   If you don't want to alter your CMakeLists.txt file, you can have a subfolder with your project.
-   Then, in conan's CMakelists.txt, wrap your CMakefile with **add_subdirectory**.
+   Then, in conan's CMakeLists.txt, wrap your CMakeLists.txt with **add_subdirectory**.

 Example with GCC